seancorfield/clj-new/README.md

-When you publish it to Clojars, it should have an appropriate (reverse domain name) group ID and the artifact ID should match the template name followed by `.clj-template`:
+When you publish it to Clojars, it should have an appropriate (reverse domain name) group ID and the artifact ID should match the template name preceded by `clj-template.`:
-`net.clojars.myname/foo-bar.clj-template`.
+`net.clojars.myname/clj-template.foo-bar`.
 If you expect people to depend on the template via GitHub, you should also name the repo `foo-bar` so that `https://github.com/<username>/foo-bar` is the `:git/url` people will use.